-There are a number of ways to use VSCode on Wharton’s HPC3 systems:
+There are three ways to use VSCode on Wharton’s HPC3 systems:

 - On the HPC3 Desktop as an editor only

 All of these options are valid, and each has pluses and minuses.
-Please never run code on the HPC3 Desktop or HPC3 Login server, as they are not designed for doing work, only to facilitate work on compute servers.
+Please never run code on the HPC3 Desktop, as it is not designed for doing work, only to facilitate work on compute servers.

-To be able to use VSCode locally (on your laptop or desktop) and run code remotely on the HPC3 server, use VSCode Remote Tunnels Extension.
+To be able to use VSCode locally (on your laptop or desktop) and run code remotely on an HPC3 compute server, use the VSCode Remote Tunnels Extension.
+Continue reading below for instructions for use on the Wharton HPC3 cluster!

-Start a VSCode Tunnel to GitHub on HPC3
+Start a VSCode Tunnel to Microsoft or GitHub on HPC3

 - Connect to the Wharton or Penn VPN